Devlight/NavigationTabBar/README.md

 By default badge bg color is the active model color and badge title color is the model bg color.
 To reset colors just set AUTO_COLOR value to badge bg and title color.

 By default badge sizes and title sizes is auto fit.
 To reset calculation just set AUTO_SIZE value to badge size and title size.

+By default icon size fraction is 0.5 (half of smaller side of NTB model).
+To reset scale fraction of icon to automatic just put in method AUTO_SCALE value.

 If your set ViewPager and enable swipe you can action down on active pointer and do like drag.